6arek212/Graph-Theory-Assignemt3-Python/Readme.md

 </br>

 ## How To Run
-    In pycharm run the gui file inside the ui package Or runt the main file
+    In pycharm run the gui file inside the ui package Or run the main file